In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 Snowden has no new bombshells in his book.
 But he offers a very readable memoir about growing up with the Internet, a detailed rationale for his actions, and a look at how government surveillance has evolved since his disclosures.

 Snowden says his relatives have served in the military or national security dating back to the Revolutionary War.
-His father spent his career in the Coast Guard, his mother worked at the NSA for a time.
+His father spent his career in the Coast Guard, and his mother worked at the NSA for a time.

 An indifferent student fascinated by computers, Snowden was doing part-time work for a small business run out of a private home on the NSA's compound at Fort Meade, Md., when al-Qaida struck on Sept.
 11, 2001.
 The NSA was itself considered a possible target, and much of the staff was sent home, creating a massive traffic jam.